elgalu/octopress/README.md

 Deploy to github

     bundle exec rake deploy

-Note every time you clone the repo you will need to again do:

-    bundle exec rake setup_github_pages

 Note after that commit you may need to merge gh-pages into master on your {username}.github.io repository